lrennels/GlobalSensitivityAnalysis.jl/README.md

 Much of this package is based on/transalted from[SALib](https://github.com/SALib/SALib) (Herman and Usher, 2017) which implements several global sensitivity analysis measures in Python.
 The present package seeks to implement several of these same algorithms in Julia along with providing a clear, user-friendly API.

-The license terms are provided below.
+The license terms are provided below:
----

 The MIT License (MIT)
 Copyright (c) 2013-2017 Jon Herman, Will Usher, and others.